collective/plone.recipe.varnish/README.rst

     If there is no build part, it defaults to ``/usr/sbin/varnishd`` - the most common place
     where it's found on many Unix systems.
 Adjust it if needed.

-``grace-healthy``
-    Grace in the context of Varnish means delivering otherwise expired objects when circumstances call for it.
-This can happen because:
-    (1) the backend-director selected is down, or
-    (2) a different thread has already made a request to the backend that's not yet finished.

-    If the backend is healthy, accept objects that are this number of seconds old.
-Clients will be delivered content that is no more than number of seconds past its TTL.

-    Format: number followed by a time unit: ms, s, m, h.

-    Defaults to ``None``.
-If this is set to ``None`` the grace feature is disabled.

-``grace-sick``
-    If the backend is sick, accept objects that are this old.
-    See also ``grace-healthy``.

-    Format: number followed by a time unit: ms, s, m, h.

-    Defaults to ``600s``.
-Should be greater than ``grace-healthy``.

 ``group``
     The name of the group that varnish should switch to before accepting any